brewster/auger/README.md

 ```

+### Push Requests
+* yes please
+* new plugins and genereal bug fixes, updates, etc are all welcome

-## Command Line Auto-completion for Tests
+### Command Line Auto-completion for Tests
 * BASH completion:

         function _augcomp () {